Note: A revised, shortened version of this post is online at The Conversation, and reposted at other sites like FastCompany.

 My experimentation has been a form of creative exploration.
 We often have the illusion that, when making art, an artist begins with a concrete goal and then executes on it.
 But, in many creative practices, one doesn’t plan for a specific, concrete goal.
 Instead, one idea leads to another which leads to another, which leads one into new ideas completely unexpected from the starting point.
 DALL-E accelerates this process, so you can iterate on certain kinds of visual ideas in minutes instead of hours, days, or weeks.
 While DALL-E 2 isn’t a good tool for achieving very focused or concrete tasks, it is an extraordinary power tool for creativity.

-I am immensely grateful to Aravind Srinivas (via Alyosha Efros) for providing me access to DALL-E.
+I am immensely grateful to Aravind Srinivas (via Alyosha Efros) for providing me access to DALL-E before it was opened up to the public.

 What it does